2015 – 69th Annual Tony Awards

 Executive Producers: Ricky Kirshner and Glenn Weiss, White Cherry Entertainment

 Writer: Dave Boone

 “Broadway: Where Stars Align”

-- Past-winners Billy Porter and Karen Ziemba co-hosted the Creative Arts Awards, sponsored by City National Bank, which took place prior to and during breaks in the telecast.
+- Past-winners James Monroe Iglehart and Jessie Mueller co-hosted the Creative Arts Awards, sponsored by City National Bank, which took place prior to and during breaks in the telecast.

-- For the sixth consecutive year, the Tony Awards were simulcast live on Clear Channel’s Spectacolor HD screen in Times Square.
-Past nominee Kerry Butler and Justin Guarini co-hosted the event.
+- For the seventh consecutive year, the Tony Awards were simulcast live on Clear Channel’s Spectacolor HD screen in Times Square.
+Deborah Cox and Justin Guarini co-hosted the event.